 The exception is when we’ve got a news and pats-on-the back campaign already running.
 If that’s part of our initial/core campaign (e.g. the company news roundup in the first example we gave, or even just our default “newsletter”), then we’ve already got a place to add that stuff.
 Campaigns don’t have to be topical (a “push ’til it hurts” campaign or a “climb the bigger hill” campaign).
 But without some kind of campaign, the asset is wasted on a one-off.

 Assuming we ARE running topical campaigns, the asset either fits or may need to be stored for a future campaign, or it doesn’t integrate well anywhere, in which case sure maybe post it to social but we don’t have to actually use it right now.
 Save it until the need arises.
 Not everything has to be pushed out to the public.
 We want proactive, not reactive campaigns.

 Going through this process: initial campaigns, nailing down the brand story, crafting and selecting campaigns, and then implementing those campaigns is going to be met with successes and failures.
 Stay in it for the long game.
 We can’t get an audience ‘hell yeah’ every time.
 That doesn’t mean we need to start over and rethink the entire meme or process.
 We need a long enough run to get real data on campaigns and see what causes the audience to engage.
 Our first experiments may well flop.
 That doesn’t necessarily mean the story is wrong.
 It means we’ve ruled out some versions of the telling of it, and we need to keep coming up with those ideas.

-MadPipe leads this process for brands that want to find and/or tell their story.
+MadPipe leads this process for brands that want to find and/or tell their story and run their own campaigns.
 Reach out, and we’ll help.